Once I get people to define what financial freedom means to them, their first goal usually stems around eliminating debt.

 In fact, if you’ve eliminated debt from your life, share your story in the comments.
 I want this article to be a huge collection of stories for anyone looking to eliminate debt!

 I hope you enjoyed these stories about getting out of debt.
-Start attacking your debt and working on your get out of debt story TODAY!
+Start attacking your debt and working on your story TODAY!